 The size of a morganite stone can range from very small to quite large.
 These crystals can be quite large, and large faceted stones are much more common than with other types of gemstones.
 This is important because the large gemstones are more likely to show strong color.

 Properly caring for all gemstones is essential to keeping the stones in good shape for decades or even centuries.
 While morganite is pretty high up on the Mohs hardness scale with a 7.5 or 8, you will need to clean and store it appropriately.

-To clean morganite, you should use warm, soapy water.
-If your morganite gem doesn’t have any fractures or liquid inclusions, then ultrasonic and steam cleaners are safe to use.
+To clean these stones, you should use warm, soapy water.
+If your gem doesn’t have any fractures or liquid inclusions, then ultrasonic and steam cleaners are safe to use.